Divorce Agreement Fill out the template

 Divorce and separation is generally a matter of state law, with different states having different laws dictating the time and manner in which a divorce is completed.

 In determining matters related to children, such as child custody, visitation, and support, a Court must approve any arrangement using a "best interests of the child" standard.
-Generally, if both parents come to an agreement regarding these matters, a Court will be willing include the agreement in the official legal documents.
+Generally, if both parents come to an agreement regarding these matters, a Court will be willing to include the agreement in the official legal documents.
 However, the possibility remains that a Court will require an adjustment of the agreement if they determine that the arrangement is not in the best interests of the child(ren) involved.

-How to modify the template
+How to modify the template?

 You fill out a form.
 The document is created before your eyes as you respond to the questions.